Updated: May 5

 Underlying Medical Conditions & Medications

-If you are currently taking regular medication I would strongly advice you to read the information documents that come with your prescriptions.
-These will tell you about possible side-effects of taking your medications which may include tiredness or fatigue.
-If this is the case and you are suffering from these felling quite strongly, you may wish to discuss this with your GP at your next medication review, to see if there is a possible alternative that may work just as well but without the tiredness side-effects.
+If you are currently taking regular medication I would strongly advise you to read the information documents that come with your prescriptions.
+These will tell you about the possible side effects of taking your medications which may include tiredness or fatigue.
+If this is the case and you are suffering from these fellings quite strongly, you may wish to discuss this with your GP at your next medication review, to see if there is a possible alternative that may work just as well but without the tiredness side-effects.

 If you liked this post and want to learn more, check out our other blog posts including diabetes prevention, reducing your risk of heart disease, common back pain myths, and more.
 If you are looking for a more bespoke service to help improve your health or athletic performance, then please check out our services page to learn about the ways we can help.